mahikanair/MudraVisualisation/README.md

 # MudraVisualisation

+This project focuses on building a hand gesture recognition system, specifically targeting Indian classical dance mudras.
+The notebooks and scripts provided in this repository guide you through the process of collecting, preprocessing, training, and evaluating a model for recognizing these intricate hand movements in real-time video.

 ## collect_imgs.py

 This script captures images from a live video feed using OpenCV.
 It allows the user to collect a dataset of hand images for various classes.
 The number of classes (n), images per class (dataset_size), and other parameters can be adjusted.